vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 ## Build the network

 OK, let's put the neural network in its own class.
 We want to initialize our network with a list of Ints where each Int corresponds to the size of one layer of the network.
-Let's write a handy companion object while we're at it.
+Let's write some boilerplate, and write a handy companion object to initialize new NeuralNetworks while we're at it.

 ```scala
 import scala.util.Random.shuffle